ProzorroUKR/openprocurement.api/docs/source/tendering/cfaua/tutorial.rst

 In order to create and/or get financial document ``financial_documents`` end-point should be used:

-.. include:: tutorial/upload-bid-financial-document-proposal.http
+.. http:example:: tutorial/upload-bid-financial-document-proposal.http
    :code:

 Get financial documents:

-.. include:: tutorial/bidder-financial-documents.http
+.. http:example:: tutorial/bidder-financial-documents.http
    :code:

 In order to create and/or get eligibility document ``eligibility_documents`` end-point should be used:

-.. include:: tutorial/upload-bid-eligibility-document-proposal.http
+.. http:example:: tutorial/upload-bid-eligibility-document-proposal.http
    :code:

 In order to create and/or get qualification document ``qualification_documents`` end-point should be used:

-.. include:: tutorial/upload-bid-qualification-document-proposal.http
+.. http:example:: tutorial/upload-bid-qualification-document-proposal.http
    :code:

 In case we made an error, we can reupload the document over the older version:

-.. include:: tutorial/upload-bid-qualification-document-proposal-updated.http
+.. http:example:: tutorial/upload-bid-qualification-document-proposal-updated.http
    :code: